Personnel

 Agniva Sinha - M.S.

 Agniva is studying how swimming kinematics vary across populations of A. mexicanus.
-Agniva joined the lab in January 2025 and has since established high-speed kinematic computational programs for studying high resolution behavioral variation.
+Agniva joined the lab in January 2025 and has since established high-speed kinematic computational programs in the lab for use across several species of teleosts.

 Back to Home Page